Dry Stacked Block Wall Electrical Considerations

 I have found through bad experience a problem the electrical code does not address.
 It has to due with wire dressing inside the electrical box.
 Codes require about 6-inches of wire excess within each box.
 Code also requires a loop of wire outside the box.
 Check with you inspector on these two issues so you meet code when finished.

 The excess wire inside the box must be dressed properly.
 Prevent the black wire from pressing against the ground wire and/or the white wire which may also be common.
-When the black wire is presses against the ground wire or white wire, it will become a short over time.
+When the black wire is pressed against the ground wire or white wire, it will become a short over time.
 The black wire insulation is pliable and the conductor will penetrate the insulation and cause a short circuit when constant pressure is applied.
-Ensure the black wire is never pressing tightly against any other wires inside the box, nor touching the sides of a metal electrical box.
+Ensure the black wire is never pressing tightly against any other wires inside the box, nor pressing against the sides of a metal electrical box.

 Another possible electrical short